China: guidance on cartel investigations

 As for the important evidence, the Draft Leniency Guidelines require that it should be sufficient to enable the AML enforcement agency to initiate an investigation if the AML enforcement agency has not yet obtained clues or evidence of the case.
 If the AML enforcement agency has started the investigation, the important evidence must refer to the evidence that can add significant value to the ultimate determination of the monopoly agreement, including:

-- Evidence with greater probative force or supplementary probative value regarding the conclusion and implementation of the monopoly agreement.
+- evidence with greater probative force or supplementary probative value regarding the conclusion and implementation of the monopoly agreement;

-- Other evidence that can enhance the probative force of the evidence regarding the monopoly agreement.
+- other evidence that can enhance the probative force of the evidence regarding the monopoly agreement.

 There is currently no marker system for leniency application under the AML or under the relevant implementation rules of the NDRC and the SAIC.
 The Draft Leniency Guidelines, if adopted, will for the first time introduce the marker system into the Chinese leniency programme.
 According to the Draft Leniency Guidelines, if the business operator cannot provide all materials and information at the time it files for leniency, the operator can first submit a preliminary report to mark its ranking with the AML enforcement agency.
 In the preliminary report, the applicant must explicitly admit its involvement in the monopoly agreement and give a brief description of the conclusion and implementation of the monopoly agreement, including information as to the relevant participants, the products and services involved and time of conclusion and implementation.
 The AML enforcement agency will then issue a written opinion, requesting the business operator to supplement relevant materials within a limited period of time (no more than 30 days or under special circumstances, 60 days).
 If the business operator can supplement the requested materials within the time limit, the AML enforcement agency will regard the time when the business operator submits the preliminary report as the time when the business operator files the leniency application.

-Moreover, to apply for a leniency programme, the Draft Leniency Guidelines requires that, in addition to voluntarily reporting the facts of a monopoly agreement and providing important evidence, the applicants should also fulfill the following obligations:
+Moreover, to apply for a leniency programme, the Draft Leniency Guidelines requires that, in addition to voluntarily reporting the facts of a monopoly agreement and providing important evidence, the applicants should also fulfil the following obligations:

 - timely stop the suspected illegal conducts;